Mensural notation: Mensural canons

 Sometimes, music was written in such a way that the same line of music had to be performed under two or more mensuration schemes, typically leading to slower (augmented) and faster (diminished) versions of the same passage.
 In such cases, the music was typically notated only once, and several different mensuration signs were placed in front of it together, often supplemented with a verbal instruction of how it should be executed (called a "canon").

 This technique could be applied both successively and simultaneously.
 Successive mensural canons were a characteristic feature of late 14th and early 15th century isorhythmic motets.
 A famous example is Nuper rosarum flores by Guillaume Dufay, where the tenor (notated all in longa and a few breve values) is performed first as tempus perfectum (3/2), then tempus imperfectum (2/2), then tempus imperfectum diminutum (2/4), and finally tempus perfectum diminutum (3/4), leading to length relations of 6:4:2:3 between the four repetitions.

 Pieces that demanded simultaneous execution of versions of the same music, i.e., contrapunctal canons, were written by several composers of the Franco-Flemish school in the late 15th and early 16th century, such as Josquin des Prez, Johannes Ockeghem or Pierre de la Rue.
 Ockeghem's Missa prolationum is famous for systematically exploring different ways of combining pairs of voices in mensural canons.
 In the example given below, from the first "Kyrie" of this mass, both upper voices sing the same notated line, one reading it as "tempus imperfectum" and the other as "tempus perfectum".
 The two lower voices are similarly coupled with each other.
 Each of the four voices thus starts the piece in a different mensuration, leading to different bar length in the modern transcription.
 (The lower voices, which are written in prolatio maior, later shift to a meter where all semibreves are imperfected through black coloration, which means they end up having the same length as those of the upper voices after all.)

 Pitch notation

 Whereas the rules of notating rhythm in Mensural notation were in many ways different from the modern system, the notation of pitch already followed much the same principles.
-Notes were written on staves of five (sometimes six) lines, prefixed with clefs, and could be altered by accidentals.
+The use of accidentals however differs significantly from modern practice.